PCT: CA Section A - Campo to Warner Springs

 End Location: Hauser Creek

-Lessons Learned: chafing sucks, having a piss bottle at night is a good thing
+Lessons Learned: chafing sucks, a piss bottle at night is a good thing

 Day 2 - 5/8/25